 Disaster #3: Old Age

 Being such an important building to the national character of the United States, you would think the White House would have been very well maintained over the centuries.
 This was not the case, though.
-In 1948, when the White House was just over 150 years old, it was very run down, and was eventually declared structurally unsound.
+In 1948, when the White House was just over 150 years old, it was very run down and was eventually declared structurally unsound.
 President Harry Truman convinced Congress to not condemn the building and to allow a total renovation instead.
 He had to temporarily move out until the renovation was completed in 1952.
-During the renovation, the entire interior of the White House was removed and replaced with an all new infrastructure.
+During the renovation, the entire interior of the White House was removed and replaced with an all-new infrastructure.

 So much of the original White House has been destroyed in various disasters over the centuries.
 It is a wonder there is any original part of it left.
-However, the original exterior stone walls on the original part of the building (not later additions) is part of the original White House.
+However, the original exterior stone walls on the original part of the building (not later additions) are part of the original White House.
 In fact, these walls are the only original part of the building left.
 The good news is that they are on the outside of the building, and so can be easily seen by the public as they walk by outside.
-Whether you go inside or not, you can still see a glimpse of the 1792 building any time you see the White House, and that is a wonderful tribute to American history and the people who brought the original building into the world.
+Whether you go inside or not, you can still see a glimpse of the 1792 building anytime you see the White House, and that is a wonderful tribute to American history and the people who brought the original building into the world.